Conductance Anomaly in a Partially Open Adiabatic Quantum Point Contact: Magnetic-field effects

+We now discuss the case of a magnetic field perpendicular to the SOC axis, starting with the single-particle spectrum:

+which is schematically shown in Fig.~\ref{fig:Dispersion}.
+When $B\neq 0$, a helical gap opens at $q=0$.
+As the magnetic field increases, the lower band shifts downward, and the upper band shifts upward.

+When the lower band minimum at the top of the barrier crosses the chemical potential, the conductance $G_0$ rises to the next plateau.
+The number of Fermi points in the asymptotic region is controlled by the scale $g\mu_B B_c = m_e^*\gamma^2-\sqrt{2m_e^*V(0)}\,\gamma$.
+At $B>B_c$, $G_0$ changes in steps of $g_0$ (see Fig.~\ref{fig:NoninteractingG}).

-In contrast, a field component perpendicular to the SOC axis produces richer phenomena: (i) a helical gap opens at $k=0$ (see Fig.~\ref{fig:Dispersion}), as a result, even at the noninteracting level conductance oscillates with magnetic field; (ii) the spin polarization at the Fermi points depends on the value of a magnetic field.
-This affects the spin overlap between Fermi points, resulting in a non-monotonic dependence of the anomalous conductance on $B$.
-For simplicity, we now focus on the case where the magnetic field is strictly perpendicular to the SOC axis.
+More significantly, the perpendicular field leads to richer phenomena: (i) the conductance oscillates with magnetic field even at the noninteracting level; (ii) the spin polarization at the Fermi points depends on the magnetic field.
+This dependence affects the spin overlap between Fermi points, resulting in a non-monotonic dependence of the anomalous conductance on $B$.
+For simplicity, in the following we focus on the strictly perpendicular case.
+In this case, the channel index $s$ is no longer conserved and scattering induces mixing between the two channels.
+Accordingly, the reflection and transmission coefficients recover the full $2\times2$ matrix structure given in Eqs.~(\ref{eq:PhiL}) and (\ref{eq:PhiR}), and the scattering problem no longer admits a closed-form solution.
+We therefore treat it numerically and briefly outline the procedure.

-We first discuss the noninteracting effects.
-First of all, the single-particle spectrum depends on the magnetic field~\cite{SupMat}.
-As the value of the field increases, the lower energy band goes downwards.
-When the band minimum at the top of the barrier passes through the chemical potential, a single channel opens and the conductance $G_0$ changes from $0$ to $g_0$ (see Fig.~\ref{fig:NoninteractingG}).
-Note that in the transition region, the conductance exhibits pronounced oscillations as a function of the magnetic field.
-They can be attributed to the emergence of a non-monotonic feature (a hump) in the single-particle spectrum that obscures the simple WKB picture.
-To the best of our knowledge, there is no practical method for computing the reflection coefficients within the WKB approximation in this case.

-However, the underlying physics is quite simple.
-In this case, two additional Fermi points, $\pm k_{Fi}$, emerge near the center of the barrier, as shown in the inset of Fig.~\ref{fig:NoninteractingG}.
-As an electron propagates through the system, it sequentially passes through regions with two, then four, and again two Fermi points.
-The boundaries between the regions with four and two Fermi points ($x = \pm x_e$) for electrons with the momentum $k_{Fi}$ correspond to a classical forbidden region, and therefore act as sources of backscattering.
-The trajectory of an electron in this regime is thus analogous to that in a Fabry-Pérot interferometer~\cite{rainis2014conductance,kretinin2010multimode}.
-Constructive interference, corresponding to maximum transmission, occurs when the accumulated phase satisfies $\int_{-x_e}^{x_e} k_{Fi}\left(x\right)dx=n\pi$.
-As the magnetic field increases, both $k_{Fi}$ and $x_e$ vary, so this phase condition is periodically fulfilled, leading to conductance oscillations as a function of magnetic field.